There are 9 engineer habits all successful engineers share. Embracing these habits as a rookie engineer will give your career a turbo boost.

-- Customer evaluation: are they responsive?
-Will they be able to get you everything you need quickly?
-If they’re slow from the start, they’ll be slow once the project starts.
+- Customer evaluation: Are they responsive?
+Will they provide everything you need quickly?
+If they’re slow before the project starts, they’ll likely remain slow throughout.

-- Available information: how much critical project information do you have access to?
-If not much, you’ll need to do field investigations and/or R&D work.
+- Available information: How much critical project data do you have?
+If it’s lacking, you may need field investigations or R&D work.

-- Scope of work: is the scope finely defined?
-If not, the project can turn into a drawn-out mess.
+- Scope of work: Is the scope clearly defined?
+If not, the project could spiral into a messy, drawn-out affair.

-- Your schedule: are you busy?
-Do you anticipate your workload to increase?
+- Your schedule: Are you swamped?
+Do you expect your workload to increase?

-By answering the above questions, you can better create accurate project timelines.
-Also, the more projects you do and customers you deal with, the better you’ll get at this.
+By addressing these questions, you can craft more precise project timelines.
+Plus, the more projects and clients you handle, the better you’ll become.

-So, when you’re in the thick of things, write down everything you learn.
-I always take notes after any one of the following:
+So, when you’re in the thick of a project, jot down everything you learn.
+I always take notes after:

 - Making critical design decisions for projects

-Another tip is to add long-tail keywords to your digital notes.
-This makes searching through your notes super easy.
-Even more, break out your notes into organized folders and sub-folders.
-The more organized you are, the more useful your notes will be.
+Another pro-tip: add long-tail keywords to your digital notes for effortless searching.
+Moreover, organize your notes into folders and sub-folders.
+The more structured your notes, the more valuable they become.

 #8 Check your work

-Over time, the review process becomes like brushing your teeth before bed.
-You check your work like clockwork and you can easily spot mistakes.
-It’s when engineers get too confident and dismiss the review process, problems follow.
+Eventually, the review process becomes second nature, like brushing your teeth before hitting the sack.
+You’ll examine your work like a pro, sniffing out mistakes.
+Trust me, when engineers get cocky and skip the review process, trouble’s just around the corner.

-Even more, give your engineering work to others to review.
-Because two heads are better than one.
-I suggest making peer review a part of EVERY project.
+Better yet, pass your engineering work to others for a fresh set of eyes.
+Two heads are definitely better than one!
+Make peer review a part of every project.

-Below is a list of other articles I’ve written to help you build the best of the best engineer habits.
+Here’s a roundup of articles I’ve written to help you forge unstoppable engineer habits: